-Looking for the best restaurants in Singapore?
+Looking for the best restaurant in Singapore?
 Here’s our recommended list of top restaurants in Singapore we’ve reviewed.
-If you’re looking for a nice rooftop restaurant or bar with stunning view, a good restaurant for Chinese Dim-Sum”, Japanese, Italian or Vegetarian food – we have links to some great articles on these too.
+If you’re looking for a nice rooftop restaurant or bar with stunning view, a good dining place for Chinese Dim-Sum”, Japanese, Italian or Vegetarian food – we have links to some great articles on these too.

 Not in any particular order, here are some of the best restaurants we’ve reviewed.